-If you have any questions about this report or concerning your water utility, please contact Andy Boyd at 601.668.6247.
+If you have any questions about this report or concerning your water utility, please contact Betty Price at 601.829.3343.
 We want our valued customers to be informed about their water utility.
-If you want to learn more, please attend any of our regularly scheduled meetings.
-They are held on the last Thursday of each quarter at 5:00 PM at the office.
+If you want to learn more, please attend the annual meeting scheduled for June 13, 2020 at 2:00 PM at the FBC Fannin.

 We routinely monitor for contaminants in your drinking water according to Federal and State laws.
-This table below lists all of the drinking water contaminants that we detected during for the period of January 1st to December 31st, 2018.
-In cases where monitoring wasn't required in 2018, the table reflects the most recent results.
+This table below lists all of the drinking water contaminants that we detected during for the period of January 1st to December 31st, 2019.
+In cases where monitoring wasn't required in 2019, the table reflects the most recent results.
 As water travels over the surface of land or underground, it dissolves naturally occurring minerals and, in some cases, radioactive materials and can pick up substances or contaminants from the presence of animals or from human activity; microbial contaminants, such as viruses and bacteria, that may come from sewage treatment plants, septic systems, agricultural livestock operations, and wildlife; inorganic contaminants, such as salts and metals, which can be naturally occurring or result from urban storm-water runoff, industrial, or domestic wastewater discharges, oil and gas production, mining, or farming; pesticides and herbicides, which may come from a variety of sources such as agriculture, urban storm-water runoff, and residential uses; organic chemical contaminants, including synthetic and volatile organic chemicals, which are by-products of industrial processes and petroleum production, and can also come from gas stations and septic systems; radioactive contaminants, which can be naturally occurring or be the result of oil and gas production and mining activities.
 In order to ensure that tap water is safe to drink, EPA prescribes regulations that limit the amount of certain contaminants in water provided by public water systems.
-All drinking water, including bottled drinking water, may be reasonably expected to contain at least small amounts of some contaminants.
+All drinking water, including bottled drinking water, may be reasonably expected to contami at least small amounts of some contaminants.
 It's important to remember that the presence of these contaminants does not necessarily indicate that the water poses a health risk.